-The Career Development Office at TUJ coordinates a robust internship program, which provides you with an opportunity to develop professional skills, gain employment experience, network with field leaders and be immersed in Japanese culture.
+The Career Development Office at TUJ coordinates a robust internship program, which provides you with an opportunity to develop professional skills, gain employment experience, network with field leaders, and be immersed in Japanese culture.

-• Internships are offered in the Tokyo area with Japanese multinational organizations, embassies, NGOs, start-ups, and small companies.
+• Internships are offered in the Tokyo area with Japanese and multinational organizations, embassies, NGOs, start-ups, and small companies.

 • Interns work about 15 hours/week during fall/spring and 20 hours/week during the summer.
 If you obtain an internship, you will continue regular coursework while participating in the internship for three credits.